 NEC has degree programs that can help veterans get the education they need pursue the career paths mentioned above, including:

 - Bachelor of Arts in Psychology

 - Bachelor of Arts in Criminal Justice

 - Bachelor of Arts in Business Administration

 Veterans can take advantage of these programs to start learning anytime, from anywhere they have an internet connection.

-Again, the faculty and staff of NEC would like to thank all servicemembers and veterans.
-As an increasing number transition into the civilian workforce, we encourage them to take advantage of education benefits like the GI Bill to pursue a college degree.
-It can be the ideal path to a great career for those who have already worked so hard and scarified so much.
+The faculty and staff of NEC would like to thank all servicemembers and veterans.
+As a number transition into the civilian workforce, we encourage them to take advantage of education benefits like the GI Bill® to pursue a college degree.
+It can be the ideal path to a great career for those who have already worked so hard and sacrificed so much.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.